pvthuy/my_AI_certificates/README.md

 - AI For Everyone
 <br/><br/>
 - AI for Medical Diagnosis
-- AI for Medical Prognosis...
+- AI for Medical Prognosis
-- AI For Medical Treatment...
+- AI For Medical Treatment
 <br/><br/>
 - Introduction to Self-Driving Cars
 <br/><br/>